proycon/sxmo-docs/INSTALLGUIDE.md

 If you don't want to use a prebaked image or already have a barebones Alpine or pmOS install, you can instead use the `sxmo-ui` package from our alpine repository directly.
-A single meta-package `sxmo-ui` is responsible for installing all of sxmo's subpackages and required dependencies.
+A single meta-package `sxmo-ui` is responsible for installing all of Sxmo's subpackages and required dependencies.

 The install process for an existing Alpine or pmOS install looks like: